Equipment and Materials

 Schumincke and Unison are the very best quality brands for pastels, but they’re pretty expensive.
 Also some of you might find them too soft to draw with.
 Daler-Rowney and Rembrandt are excellent choices at affordable prices with a good range of colours and not-too-soft/hard textures.

 Got some tips, feedback or questions on good equipment for life drawing?
 Post a comment below!
-Also, if you feel you need step by step guidance to build your basic life drawing skills, check out our First Steps mini-course (it’s free!).
+And if you’re just getting started with figure drawing, you might also like to check out our Life Drawing Sucess Guide (it’s free!)